microsoft/rushstack.io-website/docs/api/terminal.discardstdouttransform.md

 The process completed with errors

 ```
-However, if we discard `stdout`<!-- -->, then `stderr` is missing a newline:
+However, if we discard `stdout`, then `stderr` is missing a newline:

 ```
 An error occurredThe process completed with errors

 ```
-Tooling scripts can introduce these sorts of problems via edge cases that are difficult to find and fix. `DiscardStdoutTransform` can discard the `stdout` stream and fix up `stderr`<!-- -->:
+Tooling scripts can introduce these sorts of problems via edge cases that are difficult to find and fix. `DiscardStdoutTransform` can discard the `stdout` stream and fix up `stderr`:

 ```
 An error occurred